kingzamzon/docs/docs/connecting-to-a-lit-network/migrating-to-vesuvius.md

 # Migrating To Datil From Earlier Networks

-Previously Lit networks were powered by a pre-Bedrock Optimism L2 rollup called [Chronicle](../chronicle).
-In our effort to deliver a more performant and stable backend for Lit's infrastructure, we're launching a new blockchain network, [Chronicle Vesuvius](../chronicle-vesuvius), powered by [Arbitrum Orbit](https://arbitrum.io/orbit).
+Lit is launching three new networks, Datil-dev, Datil-test, and Datil, to improve performance and stability for production users compared to previous Lit networks like Cayenne, Manzano, and Habanero.

+The Datil networks use a new rollup blockchain called [Chronicle Vesuvius](./lit-blockchains/chronicle-vesuvius), which replaces the [Chronicle](./lit-blockchains/chronicle) blockchain that powered Lit's earlier networks.
+You will learn how to migrate data between these chains below.

-Chronicle Vesuvius will support three new Lit networks, and depending on the existing Lit network you are using, you should migrate to it's corresponding Datil network:
+Depending on the existing Lit network you are using, you should migrate to its corresponding Datil network to take advantage of these improvements:

 | Currently Available | Requires Payment | Minimum Lit Package Version | Your Current Network | Network to Migrate to | Description                                                  |
 |---------------------|------------------|-----------------------------|----------------------|-----------------------|--------------------------------------------------------------|